jliocsar/elizabeth/readme.md

 - [ ] Add local fonts for compression
 - [ ] Improve HTTP layer (response status code etc)
 - [ ] Support image resizing etc
+- [ ] Can I put HTTP2 in this?
+Is it worth it?
+2 many questionz 2 answer
+- [ ] I'm pretty sure I'm forgetting something here //need more coffee

 ---